Mapbox Maps SDK for macOS

 end script

-folder, and online.
+Full API documentation is included in this package, within the documentation folder, and online.
 The Mapbox Maps SDK for iOS has API documentation and online examples that apply to the Mapbox Maps SDK for macOS with few differences, mostly around unimplemented features like user location tracking.

 Mapbox does not officially support the macOS SDK to the same extent as the iOS SDK; however, bug reports and pull requests are certainly welcome.